tylerwhall/rmp-futures/README.md

 ## TODO

 - RpcMessage::Request should produce a handle to be used to send the message back.
-Needs to remember the id and contain a shared reference to the writer (layer above).
+Currently the client has to save the id and use the correct one when starting the response message.

 ## License